 The Formation of East Germany

-The Currency Reforms and the Deutsche Mark
+Effects of the Currency Reforms on the Deutsche Mark

-The Desire for Control and Influence
+Software Development Life Cycle: The Desire for Control and Influence

 The Blockade’s Impact